 In general, a minor violation such as a speeding ticket can boost your rates, on average, by 20 percent to 43 percent.
 If you have a major violation like a DUI, your rates can go up 80 percent or more.
 The more risk you appear to be to your auto insurer, the more you will pay.
 That’s why it’s important to how to check your driving record and fix any errors.

 How much does my commute matter?

 You car’s annual mileage is a rating factor for many car insurance companies.
 The less you drive, the less risk you have of being in an accident.
 Also, how far you drive for your commute lets the insurer know what kind of risk you are during the congested, high-risk hours.

 Your insurer can also use the length of your commute to determine if you head into a metro area from your rural or suburban home.
 If you live outside of Los Angeles, but your commute is 30 miles, your insurer can predict that although your local area is low-risk, your commute into the heart of a very populated metropolitan area pushes your risk factor much higher.

 Insurance companies routinely check your credit rating as part of your application process, except in California, Massachusetts and Hawaii, where state law prohibits credit from being a pricing factor.

 Those with low scores may face a surcharge.
-Rates for those with higher scores are typically unaffected.

 Your credit score can also affect how an insurance company allows you to pay for your policy, since statistics show that people with lower credit scores are more likely to miss a payment.
 Customers with very poor credit scores may be required to pay the entire premium for a six-month policy up front.
 Customers with low credit scores sometimes won’t qualify for monthly billing, or they may need to pay a large percentage of the policy up front and the remainder monthly.